mrbarbasa/werewolf/README.md

 ### Site is Loading
 You might be brought to a page saying that the site is loading.
 This is because the app is deployed on Meteor's servers for now.
 I plan on using my own server later.

+### Starting Up the Project
+1. Install Meteor if you haven't yet: `curl https://install.meteor.com/ | sh`.
+2. Fork and clone this repo.
+3. In the project directory, type `meteor`.
+4. You may see the following Sass error the first time you run the app: `Scss compiler error: undefined` and `file to import not found or unreadable`.
+This is due to the `fourseven:scss` Meteor package this project utilizes.
+You will just need to press `Ctrl+C` and rerun `meteor` if this happens.

 ### Currently Supports 8 Players
 The game only supports exactly 8 players at this time.
 I plan to support 5 to 18 players in a future version.